unsuman/hotel-reservation/README.md

-# Hotel Reservation Backend API
+# 🏨 Hotel Reservation Backend API

 This is a backend API for a hotel reservation system built in Go.
 The API allows users to manage hotels, rooms, and bookings.
 It also includes user authentication and authorization.

 ## Packages Used

-- **github.com/gofiber/fiber/v2**: Web framework for building REST APIs.
+- [Fiber](https://github.com/gofiber/fiber): Web framework for building REST APIs.
-- **github.com/golang-jwt/jwt**: User authentication and authorization using JWT.
+- [JWT](https://github.com/golang-jwt/jwt): User authentication and authorization using JWT.
-- **github.com/joho/godotenv**: Loads environment variables from a `.env` file.
+- [GoDotEnv](https://github.com/joho/godotenv): Loads environment variables from a `.env` file.
-- **go.mongodb.org/mongo-driver/mongo**: MongoDB driver for Go.
+- [MongoDB Go Driver](https://github.com/mongodb/mongo-go-driver): MongoDB driver for Go.

 ## Architecture Diagram